madeline-eppley/Mobulid_PopGen/tarapacana/tarapacana_analysis.md

 then we have subfolders for each species, including tarapacana

-so this species is unique because we have all high-seas samples. we do have some lat/long info for some of the samples, however
+so this species is unique because we have all high-seas samples. we have lat/long info for 14/15 samples (BYC_RMT_59 is missing)

 `pop_map_tarapacana`